-If your purchase option includes the TPM security chip, this allows you to create and manage digital certificates for user and platform authentication.
+The TPM security chip allows you to create and manage digital certificates for user and platform authentication.
 This type of security is usually administered within large enterprises and organizations, and therefore requires implementation by a system administrator before users can access security features.